gabriel-rodriguez/DS-SpMV/README.md

 *(pldi19) Travis Augustine, Janarthanan Sarma, Louis-Noël Pouchet, Gabriel Rodríguez, Generating piecewise-regular code from irregular structures, 40th ACM SIGPLAN Conference on Programming Language Design and Implementation, PLDI, Phoenix, AZ (USA), June 2019.

 *(pact22) Marcos Horro, Louis-Noël Pouchet, Gabriel Rodríguez, Juan Touriño, Custom High-Performance Vector Code Generation for Data-Specific Sparse Computations.
-31st International Conference on Parallel Architectures and Compilation Techniques, PACT,Chicago, IL (USA), October 2022.
+31st International Conference on Parallel Architectures and Compilation Techniques, PACT, Chicago, IL (USA), October 2022.

 These are provided in raw form, as used during our experiments.
 They can be compiled using the provided Makefiles, and expect to receive as input the corresponding SuiteSparse file in RB format.